 Find more perfectly peppermint recipes here:

-- 1 1/2 tsp. vegetable or canola oil (shortening works as well, see notes)
+- 1 1/2 tsp vegetable oil - or canola oil or shortening (see notes)

-- 1/4 c. crushed candy canes or peppermints
+- 1/4 cup crushed candy canes - or peppermints

-- 2 tbsp. red and white sprinkles (optional)
+- 2 tbsp sprinkles - red and/or white (optional)

 - Line an 8-inch or 9-inch square baking pan with parchment paper or foil, set aside.